stanleycyang/pretty_reddit/README.md

 	{{3 + 4}}

 If your app returns a 7 on a blank screen, congratulations!
 You have set up angular with rails!

+Let's set up RSpec

+	$ rails generate rspec:install

+Set up a User model

+	$ rails g model User name email

+Which will throw back

+	invoke  active_record
+    create    db/migrate/20150128063521_create_users.rb
+    create    app/models/user.rb
+    invoke    rspec
+    create      spec/models/user_spec.rb
+    invoke      factory_girl
+    create        spec/factories/users.rb

+Then, let's run our migration

+	$ rake db:migrate

+In user_spec.rb

+	require 'rails_helper'

+	RSpec.describe User, :type => :model do

+	  it 'has a valid factory'
+	  it 'is invalid without a name'
+	  it 'is invalid without an email'
+	  it 'returns full name as a string' it 'is invalid without an email address' it 'is invalid if email is not formatted properly' it 'is invalid if email already exists'

+	end

+Let's check and see if we have a valid user factory

+	it 'has a valid factory' do
+	    expect(FactoryGirl.build(:user)).to be_valid
+	end

+Let's build a test to check the user's does name exist

+	it 'is invalid without a name' do user = FactoryGirl.build(:user, name: nil)
+	    expect(user).to be_invalid
+	end

+In the user model, add the following validation to the user name

+	validates :name, presence: true

+Let's build a test to check email exist

+	it 'is invalid without an email' do user = FactoryGirl.build(:user, email: nil)
+	    expect(user).to be_invalid
+	end

+In the user model, add the following validation to the user email

+	validates :email, presence: true

+Let's test the email to make sure its properly formatted

+	it 'is invalid if email is not formatted properly' do

+	    user = FactoryGirl.build(:user, email: 'asdfgh')

+	    expect(user).to be_invalid

+	end

+To make it pass, let's

+	validates :email, presence: true, format: { with: /\A([^@\s]+)@((?:[-a-z0-9]+\.)+[a-z]{2,})\z/i }

+Now, let's write a test to check if the people can make accounts with the same email

+	  it 'is invalid if email already exists' do user = FactoryGirl.create(:user, email: 'jack@gmail.com')

+	    user1 = FactoryGirl.build(:user, email: 'jack@gmail.com')

+	    user2 = FactoryGirl.build(:user, email: 'jack@gmail.com')

+	    expect(user1).to be_invalid
+	    expect(user2).to be_invalid
+	  end

+Now, validate it with the following

+	validates :email, presence: true, format: { with: /\A([^@\s]+)@((?:[-a-z0-9]+\.)+[a-z]{2,})\z/i }, uniqueness: {case_sensitive: false}